Tortelloni Pasta: A Complete Guide to This Iconic Filled Pasta

 Combine cooked tortelloni with tomato sauce and mozzarella, bake until golden and bubbling.

-Q: What is tortellini?
+Q: What is Tortelloni?

-Q: How is tortellini made?
+Q: How is it made?

-Tortellini is made by folding thin pasta dough around a small filling, then shaping and sealing it into a ring.
+It is made by folding thin pasta dough around a small filling, then shaping and sealing it into a ring.
 The process requires precision to keep the filling enclosed during cooking.

-Q: What is tortellini usually filled with?
+Q: What is it usually filled with?

 Traditional fillings include pork, prosciutto, mortadella, Parmigiano-Reggiano, and nutmeg.
 Modern versions may use ricotta, spinach, mushrooms, or other vegetables.